joelberkeley/c-ffi/README.md

 ## Example

-We can create an C array of `Int32`.
-Note we haven't freed it
+We can create an C array of `Int32`
 <!-- idris
 import System.FFI
 import Prim.Array